stkent/stkent.github.io/_posts/2015-06-07-an-intro-to-pathinterpolatorcompat.md

 * whether or not **numerical/tabular** representations of interpolators exist/are useful;

 * methods for generating more practical `Path`-based interpolators.

-I plan to address each of these topics in posts, and then tie them all together to form the basis of an overhauled Interpolator Maker.
-Stay tuned...

 # Further Reading